 OTHER INSTRUCTIVE (BUT FORGOTTEN OR IGNORED) CASES

-In that same article, I discussed the following additional cases that I now report verbatim since the inconvenient details of armed citizens saving lives were ignored, not only by the investigative journalists of the mainstream media, but also missed by the Mother Jones study, that claimed “in not a single case was the killing stopped by a civilian using a gun.”
+In that same article, I discussed the following additional cases that I now report verbatim since the inconvenient details of armed citizens saving lives were ignored, not only by the investigative journalists of the mainstream media but also missed by the Mother Jones study, that claimed: “is not a single case was the killing stopped by a civilian using a gun.”
 Thus consider further the following incidents:

 In 1997, in Pearl, Mississippi, 16-year-old Luke Woodham used a hunting rifle to kill his ex-girlfriend and her close friend and wound 7 other students.
 Assistant Principal Joel Myrick retrieved his handgun from his automobile and halted Woodham’s shooting spree.
 Myrick held the young delinquent at bay until the police arrived.
 Later it was discovered that Woodham had also used a knife to stab his mother to death earlier that morning.
 Even though this shooting incident was widely reported, the fact that Mr. Myrick, an armed citizen, had prevented a larger massacre by retrieving and using his handgun was ignored by the media.